Kallio – A Vibrant Helsinki District

 Kallio, like the upscale neighbourhood of Punavuori 20 years earlier, has undergone a facelift after drawing a young, diverse and entrepreneurial population.
 And although its run-down charm has in part evolved with the arrival of trendy cafes, brunch spots and boutiques, the neighbourhood hasn’t yet lost its distinctiveness.

-Kallio can be easily accessed from the city centre via tram routes 3B and 3T, which are also often referred to as Helsinki’s best lines for sightseeing.
+Kallio can be easily accessed from the city centre via tram route 3, which is also often referred to as Helsinki’s best line for sightseeing.

 Helsinki

-Helsinki is a modern pocket-sized European city of culture that is known for its design and high technology.
-Helsinki’s attractive and unique character comes from its proximity to the sea, which offers an endless number of exciting opportunities in summer and winter alike.
+Helsinki is a modern, pocket-sized European city known for design and high technology.
+Helsinki’s attractive and unique character comes from its proximity to the sea, as well as its location between the East and the West.